Alex Cross

-The series has been running since the 1990s and is ongoing.
-Nearly all have made bestsellers lists and garnered favorable reviews, especially Double Cross; Cross Fire; I, Alex Cross; and Alex Cross, Run.
+The series began in 1993 and is ongoing.
+Some of the entries in the series that have achieved bestseller status and garnered favorable reviews include Double Cross, Cross Fire, I, Alex Cross, and Alex Cross, Run.

 The series is published worldwide, with Little, Brown currently holding publication rights in the United States, in paperback, hardcover, and audiobook editions.
 The first book in the series, Along Came a Spider, was released in 1993 to positive reviews, spawning a series of over twenty subsequent novels.
-The series has led to three films, Kiss the Girls (1997), Along Came a Spider (2001), and Alex Cross (2012).
+The series has resulted in three movies, Kiss the Girls (1997), Along Came a Spider (2001), and Alex Cross (2012).

 Plot overview

 Alex Cross is a widower, detective, and father who fights against criminals who wish to kill Cross and others.
-It mainly focuses on Cross trying to solve difficult cases while attempting to maintain a relationship with his family.
+It mainly emphasizes Cross trying to solve difficult cases while attempting to maintain a relationship with his family.
 One of the antagonists in the earlier books is Gary Soneji, who wants to kill Cross for putting him in prison.
 Cross sometimes works with (or against) the President and Secret Service in a few books such as Along Came a Spider, Jack & Jill, I, Alex Cross, and Kill Alex Cross.
 An ongoing theme in the earlier novels is the unsolved murder of his first wife, Maria.